 In order for their respective air quality sensors to be evaluated within the Challenge, candidates need to submit their applications in accordance with the Microsensors Challenge Rules.
-Once all applications are received, the Jury convenes to validate them and to perform a preliminary selection of candidate solutions based on the relevance of the submission dossiers.
-During this same meeting, the Jury decides which DIY platforms available on the market would present an interest for evaluation and specifies for which categories of use they should be tested.
+Once all applications are received, the Jury convenes to validate them and to perform a preliminary selection of candidate solutions based on the completeness and pertinence of the submissions.

-In the month following the preliminary selection, samples of the microsensor platforms belonging to standard candidates are received and the necessary elements for building the selected DIY platforms are purchased and assembled by the Challenge technical team.
-A set of initial technical tests are performed (e.g., data recovery verifications, mechanical robustness for usage category, etc.), in order to evaluate the technical soundness of all the candidate solutions.
-On the basis of the experience gathered during the phase, the Jury reconvenes to determine which candidate solutions (including DIY platforms) can proceed to the next phase of the Challenge.
+In the month following the preliminary selection, three units of the microsensor platforms per testing environment are received and a set of initial technical tests are performed (e.g., data recovery verifications, mechanical robustness for usage category, etc.), in order to evaluate the technical soundness of the candidate solutions.
+On the basis of the experience gathered during this phase, the Jury reconvenes to determine which candidates can proceed to the next phase of the Challenge.

-Thereafter, the metrological quality of the candidate sensors are tested in accordance with the list of use-case categories specified in their application either in a metrology laboratory, or in the field, or in mobile settings.
+Thereafter, the metrological quality of the candidate sensors is tested in accordance with the list of use-case categories specified in their application either in a metrology laboratory, or in the field, or in mobile settings.
 These tests provide the necessary measurement data and usage information for evaluating the candidate solutions according to the accuracy and usability criteria.
 The remaining criteria (i.e. utility, portability and cost) are evaluated mostly based on the verification of manufacturer specifications.

 In this section we present the methodology used for performing the evaluation of the candidate solutions.
-We start by defining the different usage categories considered by the Challenge, we then describe the evaluation sites, and, finally, we present in detail each evaluation criterion and its calculation.
+We start by defining the different usage categories considered by the Challenge, we then describe the evaluation environments, and, finally, we present in detail each evaluation criterion and its calculation.